-But, if there is what may be called a certain real "divinity" of holy Scripture, there is also what may be called a certain real "humanity" of holy Scripture.
-There is evidence at times of "human" weakness.
-The biblical authors, on the human side, were not mere "typewriters."
-They were not (as we have already heard Calvin say) "bereft of their own minds."
+But if there is what may be called a certain real 'divinity' of Holy Scripture, there is also what may be called a certain real 'humanity' of Holy Scripture.
+There is evidence at times of 'human' weakness.
+The biblical authors, on the human side, were not mere 'typewriters'.
+They were not (as we have already heard Calvin say) 'bereft of their own minds'.
 It was as men, frail and imperfect, with all their diverse characteristics of temperament, personality, and style, that they functioned under the inspiration of the Holy Spirit.
 Calvin does not attempt to sidestep or gloss over such weaknesses as may be apparent in what they wrote.
 Indeed, they leave him singularly unworried; for there can be no question of their being a reflection of weakness on the part of the Holy Spirit or a frustration of the purpose of inspiration.

-Let us take a few examples from the commentaries.
+Let us take a few examples from the Commentaries.

-1. God's Word is addressed to all men everywhere, and accordingly he speaks in a manner that all can understand.
-"Many hold the Gospel in less estimation," says Calvin, commenting on John 3:12, "because they do not find in it high-sounding words to fill their ears, and on this account do not deign to bestow their attention on a doctrine so low and mean.
-But it shows an extraordinary degree of wickedness that we yield less reverence to God speaking to us, because he condescends to our ignorance; and, therefore, when God prattles to us in Scripture in a rough and popular style, let us know that this is done on account of the love which he bears to us."
+1 God's Word is addressed to all men everywhere, and accordingly he speaks in a manner that all can understand:

+Many hold the gospel in less estimation [says Calvin, commenting on John 3:12] because they do not find in it high-sounding words to fill their ears, and on this account do not deign to bestow their attention on a doctrine so low and mean.
+But it shows an extraordinary degree of wickedness that we yield less reverence to God speaking to us, because he condescends to our ignorance; and, therefore, when God babbles [balbutit] to us in Scripture in a rough and popular style, let us know that this is done on account of the love which he bears to us.

-2. The quotations by the Apostles from the Old Testament are seldom verbatim, but free and ad sensum (and especially according to the ampler sense of their fulfillment in the sphere of the New Covenant); for it is not the words by themselves, but what they teach, that matters.
-Referring to Ps 8:5 and its quotation in Heb 2:7, Calvin writes: "We know what freedoms the apostles took in quoting texts of Scripture; not, indeed, to wrest them to a different meaning from the true one, but because they reckoned it sufficient to show, by a reference to Scripture, that what they taught was sanctioned by the word of God, although they did not quote the precise words.
-Accordingly, they never had any hesitation in changing the words, provided the substance of the text remained unchanged."
-And again, with reference to the quotation of Mic 5:2 in Matt 2:6, he says: "One must always notice that when the apostles quote a scriptural testimony they do not give it word for word, and sometimes depart quite far from its language; they nevertheless accommodate it in a fitting and proper way to their own purpose.
-Let the readers always keep in mind the purpose of the Evangelists in bringing forward passages of Scripture, so that they will not insist upon dwelling upon mere words, but will be content with the fact that the Evangelists never twist Scripture into a false meaning, but apply it properly to a genuine use."
+2 The quotations by the Apostles from the Old Testament are seldom verbatim, but free and ad sensum; for it is not the words by themselves, but what they teach, that matters.
+Referring to Psalm 8:5, and its quotation in Hebrews 2:7, Calvin writes:

+We know what liberties the Apostles took in quoting texts of Scripture; not, indeed, to wrest them to a different meaning from the true one, but because they reckoned it sufficient to show, by a reference to Scripture, that what they taught was sanctioned by the Word of God, although they did not quote the precise words.
+Accordingly, they never had any hesitation in changing the words, provided the substance of the text remained unchanged.

+And again, with reference to the quotation of Micah 5:2, in Matthew 2:6, he says:

+One must always notice that when the Apostles quote a scriptural testimony they do not give it word for word, and sometimes depart quite far from its language; they nevertheless accommodate it in a fitting and proper way to their own purpose.
+Let the readers always keep in mind the purpose of the Evangelists in bringing forward passages of Scripture, so that they will not insist upon dwelling upon mere words, but will be content with the fact that the Evangelists never twist Scripture into a false meaning, but apply it properly to a genuine use.